CLCK0622/Poverty-Alleviation-Program/LiuPanMt/main.typ

 #figure(
-  image("ecology.jpg"),
+  image("ecology.jpg", width: 80%),
-  caption: [Ecological security pattern construction and restoration zoning], ) <ecology>
+  caption: [Ecological security pattern construction and restoration zoning @biology-situation], ) <ecology>

 From a larger scale, evident is that Xiji and Haiyuan can be connected into the road system with roads of a higher level without affecting local ecological protection.
 Specifically, Haiyuan and Xiji may establish roads to the West.
 That these roads are not built can mainly be attributed to a lack of effort put into the border area of provinces.